Government contractors may find themselves dealing with a wrongful termination of construction contract for default on a federal construction project.

 What happens when a delay in performance slows down your schedule?

 The agency should not terminate your right to proceed under the default clause when such delay in completing the work results from unforeseeable circumstances beyond your control or without your fault or negligence.
 See FAR 52.249-10(b)(1).
 This includes:

 - Unusually severe weather conditions

 - Weather conditions that substantially impact site conditions

 The contracting agency must reasonably believe that there is a likelihood that you can perform the entire contract effort within the time remaining for contract performance.
 See Limitations on the Government’s Right to Terminate a Contract for Default.

-The facts and circumstances surrounding a termination for cause appeal are critical to the court’s legal decision.
+The facts and circumstances surrounding termination for cause appeal are critical to the court’s legal decision.
 Therefore, you should keep track of all communications that show you acted reasonably, and that the wrongful termination for default actually occurred through no fault of your own.

-See more information about the FAR Changes Clause in Construction Contracts
+- See more information about the FAR Changes Clause in Construction Contracts

 - Evidence Required When Appealing a Termination of Contract for Cause.